Flooding sweeps away a bus and a bridge collapses in Vietnam as storm deaths rise to 59

 Pham Truong Son, 50, told VNExpress that he was driving on the bridge on his motorcycle when he heard a loud noise.
 Before he knew what was happening, he was falling into the river.
 “I felt like I was drowned to the bottom of the river,” Son told the newspaper, adding that he managed to swim and hold on to a drifting banana tree to stay afloat before he was rescued.

+Dozens of businesses in Haiphong province hadn't resumed production by Monday because of the extensive damage to their factories, reported state media Lao Dong newspaper.
+The report said that the roofs of several factories were blown apart while water had seeped into industrial units, damaging finished goods and expensive equipment.
+Some companies said they still didn’t have electricity on Monday and that it would take at least a month to be able to resume production.

+Toppled electricity poles meant that Haiphong and Quang Ninh provinces were still without power on Monday.
+The two provinces are industrial hubs, housing many factories that export goods, including EV maker VinFast and Apple suppliers Pegatrong and USI.
+Authorities are still assessing the damage to industrial units but initial estimates show that nearly 100 enterprises were damaged by the typhoon, resulting in losses amounting to millions of dollars, reported the newspaper.

 Typhoon Yagi was the strongest typhoon to hit Vietnam in decades when it made landfall Saturday with winds up to 149 kph (92 mph).
-It weakened to a tropical depression Sunday, but the country's meteorological agency has still warned the continuing downpours could cause floods and landslides.
+It weakened Sunday, but the country’s meteorological agency warned the continuing downpours could cause floods and landslides.

 On Sunday, a landslide killed six people including an infant and injured nine others in Sa Pa town, a popular trekking base known for its terraced rice fields and mountains.
 Overall, state media reported 21 deaths and at least 299 people injured from the weekend.